-- The work must be conducted in accordance with the Contractor's detailed Method Statement which, in turn, must be in compliance with the minimum requirements of the Specification unless otherwise modified during the bidding and negotiation process.
-At the same time, modifications to the foreseen means and methods can be anticipated on every project, in response to unanticipated phenomena.
-Prompt attention to, and resolution of, these challenges are essential. - As noted above, special attention is merited to the details of the design and construction of the working platform.
-The Contractor's site support facilities (e.g., workshop, slurry storage and cleaning, concrete operations) can be completed and the utilities extended along the alignment (water, air, light, slurry) during the building of the work platform. - The Test Section should be established in a structurally non-critical area, which does not contain the deepest extent of the foreseen concrete wall.
-The Test Section can, however, be integrated into the final works if it is proved to have acceptable quality. - The concrete wall excavation equipment must have adequate redundancy, and must be supported by appropriate repair/maintenance facilities.
+- The work must be conducted in accordance with the contractor's detailed Method Statement.
+This document, in turn, must be in compliance with the minimum requirements of the Performance Specification unless otherwise modified during the bidding and negotiation process.
+At the same time, modifications to the foreseen means and methods can be anticipated on every project in response to unanticipated phenomena.
+Prompt attention to, and resolution of, these challenges are essential. - As noted already, special attention is merited to the details of the design and construction of the working platform.
+The contractor's site support facilities (e.g., workshop, offices, slurry storage and cleaning, concrete operations) can be completed and the utilities extended along the alignment (water, air, electricity, light, slurry) during the building of the work platform. - The test section should be established in a structurally non-critical area that does not contain the deepest extent of the foreseen concrete wall.
+The test section should, however, be integrated into the final works if it is proven to have acceptable quality. - The concrete wall excavation equipment must have adequate redundancy, and must be supported by appropriate repair/maintenance facilities.
 A variety of equipment is usually necessary (clamshell, hydromill, chisels, backhoe) to best respond to variable site conditions and construction sequences.
-Standard mechanical features, such as the autofeed facility on hydromills, must not be disabled in an attempt to enhance productivity. - The site laboratory must be capable of conducting accurately and quickly the whole range of tests required.
-In addition, the Contractor's Technical/Quality Manager, who is a vital component in any such project, must be fully conversant with all the principles and details involved in the monitoring of the construction, and of the dam itself.
-In particular, expertise with panel or pile verticality and continuity measurement is essential.
+Standard pre-installed mechanical features, such as the autofeed facility on hydromills, must not be disabled in an attempt to enhance productivity. - Special protocols should be established to ensure that the flow of real time construction data (e.g., inclinometer readings from a hydromill) is regular, uncontaminated, and of verifiable provenance. - The site laboratory must be capable of accurately and quickly conducting the whole range of material tests required.
+In addition, the contractor's technical/quality manager, who is a vital component in any such project, must be fully conversant with all the principles and details involved in the monitoring of the construction, and of the instrumentation of the dam itself.
+In particular, expertise with panel or pile verticality and continuity measurement is essential, as is an awareness of the significance of piezometric fluctuations or changes.

-• Emergency Response Plans must be established to satisfy any event which may compromise dam safety.
+• Emergency response plans must be established to satisfy any event that may compromise dam safety.